Events and Programs

 Preschool Storytime

-Preschoolers can come hear stories, make a craft, and play.
-Although this is aimed at preschoolers, all ages are welcome to attend.
+Preschoolers can come hear a story, make a craft, and play.
+This event is held Wednesdays in the library’s meeting room.
+Although this program is aimed at preschoolers, all ages are welcome!

 Friends Group Meeting